 The Financial Times ranking is a comprehensive guide for prospective MBA students that lists the world’s top 100 business schools.
 It covers a range of criteria on careers progress, teaching and content quality to enable comparison of potential institutions and courses.

 Alongside learning the foundations of managing a business, dealing with change and further developing leadership skills, personal and professional development is a key area of focus on our EMBA programme and continues as a theme throughout the length of study.
 Our investment and support for students in this area is reflected in these results:

 Careers progress: 21st in Europe

 Salary increase (pre-MBA to 3 years post-study): Average 56%

 Our deliberately small class sizes enable programme members to share their own work experience, challenges and learning which provides a more relevant study experience to each individual.
 In addition, different assignments focus on developing current organisational issues and challenges, allowing students to take away contextually relevant knowledge and solutions.

 As champions of diversity and helping women to develop their leadership potential, we are also particularly proud to see strong results in this area:

-- Percentage of female faculty: No. 1 in the UK, no. 2 in the World and Europe
+Percentage of female faculty: No. 2 in Europe

-- Percentage of women students: No. 3 in the UK & no. 20 in Europe
+Percentage of women students: No. 1 in Europe

 We are renowned for our academic and student diversity, which provides our learners with access to a range of insights and knowledge from across the world, different cultures and genders, and adds to the quality of their overall learning experience.